-We all have a statutory duty to safeguard and promote the welfare of children and to maintain a professional attitude of it could happen here where safeguarding is concerned.
+We understand our statutory duty to safeguard and promote the welfare of children and we maintain a professional attitude of 'it could happen here' where safeguarding is concerned.
+We expect ALL staff, governors, volunteers, and visitors to share our commitment, maintaining a safe environment and a culture of vigilance.

-Our school is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers, and visitors to share this commitment and maintain a vigilant and safe environment.
-Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused or neglected.
+Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused, neglected or exploited.
 It is our willingness to work safely and challenge inappropriate behaviours, that underpins this commitment.
-The school seeks to work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.
+We work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.